We've all heard stories of 'disruptive growth hackers' transforming tiny SaaS start-ups into multi-billion dollar businesses.

 Concepts like growth hacking and inbound marketing have grown in popularity because they challenge the established norms, and offer a new way to market your business, and achieve rapid growth.

 Growth hackers are, at their heart, marketers that aren't limited by the status quo.
 They set out to achieve their growth goals using any tools, techniques and processes they can prove to work.
-Growth hacking isn’t black magic, or a panacea – it’s simply a smart form of modern marketing, tailored to the unique challenges and goals of tech companies.
+Growth hacking isn’t black magic, or a panacea – it’s simply part of a smart saas marketing strategy, tailored to the unique challenges and goals of tech companies.